gkunst85/Reactivities/Readme.txt

 2. Building skeleton client
 3. Adding CORS support
 4. Building CRUD operations on API
-4. Building CRUD operations on client
+5. Building CRUD operations on client
+6. Updating the data localy on app state
+7. Connecting axios to the client

 Commands
 ===========================